-Before reaching a decision, the competent authority has to examine the merit of all comments received.
+Before reaching a decision, the competent environmental authority has to examine the merit of all comments received.
 The decision is made public by way of a notice drawn up in accordance with the Administrative Procedures Code, the Environment Act and Government Decree 314/2005.
 (XII.
 25.).
 When the decision becomes final, it is also made public in its entirety by the authority in accordance with the Administrative Procedures Code and the Environment Act.

+According to the Administrative Procedures Code and the Environmental Act the environmental authority publishes the final decision.
+In the meantime, the environmental authority publishes the entire permit documentation and all of its possible amendments submitted as deficiencies in an electronic format on its website.
+In procedures pursuant to Governmental Decree 314/2005 not the text of the final decisions are published, but instead the decision itself as an announcement.
+For concerned public parties the appeal deadline begins after the 15 day publication period.

-If it is determined that an EIA is necessary, the procedure starts following the completion of the preliminary assessment phase.
+If the planned activity falls under Annex 1 of the Government Decree or due to the significance of environmental impact, an EIA is necessary the procedure starts following the completion of the preliminary assessment phase.

 Commencement of the procedure is publicized by the competent authority by way of public notices on its website.
 The content of the public notice is defined by the Administrative Procedures Code and the Government Decree in accordance with the relevant provisions of the Convention.

-The inspectorate will publish data pertinent to public hearing via advertisement and will forward it to be published to the clerks of all municipalities involved in the process.
-The notary will inform the inspectorate on the time and date of the publishing of the public advertisement (Section 9 Article (6) of the Governmental Decree).
+The environmental authority will publish data concerning the public hearing via advertisement and will forward it to be published to the clerks of all municipalities involved in the process.
+The notary will inform the environmental authority on the time and date of the publishing of the public advertisement (Section 9 Paragraph (6) of the Governmental Decree).

-The environmental impact study, the application, the public notice and the non-technical summary are also forwarded to the offices of the municipalities concerned who have to ensure access to these documents (Gov. Dec.
-Section 8, paragraph (2)) at designated premises and have to publicize the project through bill posting or any other appropriate way.
-The public concerned has 30 days (In the case of investments deemed accentuated by the National Economic Act, the deadline is 25 days) to submit comments in writing.
+The environmental impact study, the application, the public notice and the non-technical summary are also forwarded to the offices of the municipalities concerned that have to ensure access to these documents (Gov. Dec.
+Section 8, Paragraph (2)) at designated premises and have to publicize the project through bill posting or any other appropriate way.
+Pursuant to Section 9 Paragraph (8) comments must be submitted to the environmental authority or to the notary of the relevant local authority depending on the location of the public hearing.
+As per authority practice, concerned public may submit a comment at any time during the process.
+The 30 days (at least) deadline binds the environmental authority on one hand because of Section 8 Paragraph (3) on the publication of announcements concerning procedure starts and on the other hand Government Decree Section 9 Paragraph (7), that the publication of the notice on public hearings must be made at least 30 days before the hearing itself.
+The public concerned has at least 30 days (or 25 days in the case of high priority investments by the National Economic Act, to submit comments in written form.

 The environmental authority also grants access to additional information, enabling access to administrative authority positions, expert opinions and corrected information once these are made available.